PunchThrough/bean-docs/src/getting-started/windows.md

   * Click Tools ->
   * Go to Boards ->
   * Select LightBlue Bean or Bean+.
-* Now you can select the Blink sketch.
+* Now you can select the BeanBlink sketch.
   * Click File ->
   * Go to Examples ->
   * Open LightBlue-Bean ->